 London Transport had every intention of completing the Bushey Heath extension once the war was over, but more urgent matters meant the scheme was put on hold.
 Then came the so-called Green Belt legislation which put an end to the housing development beyond Brockley Hill which London Transport was hoping for in order to provide passengers for the new line.

-Thus in 1950 the Bushey Heath extension was formally abandoned, and the railway land in Edgware was built on.
-Yet a possible extension from Edgware to Brockley Hill was never totally written off and that remains the case.
-However, should the extension be built, it would now have to be entirely underground and at a cost which would probably be impossible to justify.
+Thus in 1950 the Bushey Heath extension was formally abandoned.
+Yet a possible extension from Edgware to Brockley Hill was never totally written off.
+Should it be built, it would now have to be entirely underground and at a cost which would probably be impossible to justify.
 Edgware station is likely, therefore, to remain a terminus.

 The above London Transport map gives the name of one of the proposed stations as Elstree, but it is believed that the name displayed on the actual station was to be changed to Elstree South.
 Apparently this was to distinguish it from Elstree and Borehamwood station which was some distance away to the north.